 Platelets are tiny blood cells formed in the bone marrow that help form clots to stop bleeding.
 Patients with blood cancers are often not able to produce their own platelets, which can result in frequent nose bleeds, bruising, bleeding gums and more severe health complications.
 Additionally, a low platelet count can delay necessary cancer treatments and prolong the overall treatment plan, so many patients need to receive regular platelet transfusions.

 If you've donated blood, the process for donating platelets is quite similar.
 However, platelet donation involves a few more "cycles."
 The donor's red blood cells are returned back to him or her.
 As a result, donors can give platelets more frequently — every two weeks.

-Platelets have a short shelf life – that is, they do not remain healthy for extended periods of time outside the body.
-For this reason, we encourage those giving blood to donate platelets as well.
-This helps supplement the need for platelets by our high-frequency transfusion patients.
+Platelets have a short shelf life and do not remain healthy for extended periods outside the body.
+For this reason, we encourage those giving blood to donate platelets as well or instead of blood.
+This helps supplement our high-frequency transfusion patients' constant need for them.

 Around vacation times and holidays like now, we have a more urgent need for blood and platelet donations.
 Thank you for considering donating the gift of life this holiday season!